frejanordsiek/hdf5storage/README.rst

           cause the function to think that the file is a pre v7.3 format MAT file fall back to ``scipy.io.loadmat`` which won't work since the file is a v7.3 format MAT file.
+        * Fixed formatting issues in the docstrings and the documentation that prevented the documentation from building.

 0.1.15.
 Bugfix release that fixed the following bugs.
         * Issue #68.
 Fixed bug where ``str`` and ``numpy.unicode_``